grafana/mimir/docs/sources/configuration/about-versioning.md

 # About versioning

-This topic describes our guarantees for the Grafana Mimir v2.0 release.
+This topic describes our guarantees for any Grafana Mimir release.

 ## Flags, configuration, and minor version upgrades